Chicken Stock Vs Broth: Shocking Differences That Affect Your Health

 Bone broth is a traditional food made from meaty bones and connective tissue that are cooked down in water for 16-24 hours.
 As a result, bone broth is far more concentrated, flavorful and nutritious than any other cooking liquid.

 Bone broth is beneficial for your skin, nails, hair, gut and digestion, among many other things.
+You can find these in store or online.
+My favorite is the chicken bone broth powder from Bluebird Provisions.

 Concentrates are the same as consommé.
 Consommé is a French term that refers to a rich, clear broth or stock made by slow simmering meat and/or bones with vegetables in water.
 Consommé is usually served as an appetizer or light meal in a cup or bowl.